 The Exchange and Sponsor also believe that trading in the Shares would not be the predominant force on prices in the CME Ether Futures market for a number of reasons.
-First, because the Trust would not hold CME Ether Futures contracts, the only way that it could be the predominant force on prices in that market is through the spot markets that CME Ether Futures contracts use for pricing.38 The Sponsor notes that ether total 24-hour spot trading volume has averaged \$9.4 billion over the year ending September 1, 2023.39 The Sponsor expects that the Trust would represent a very small percentage of this daily trading volume in the spot ether market even in its most aggressive projections for the Trust's assets and therefore could not be the predominant force on prices in the CME Ether Futures market.
-Second, much like the CME Bitcoin Futures market, the CME Ether Futures market has progressed and matured significantly.
-As the court found in the Grayscale Order, "Because the spot market is deeper and more liquid than the futures market, manipulation should be more difficult, not less."
-The Exchange and Sponsor agree with this sentiment and
+First, because the Trust would not hold CME Ether Futures contracts, the only way that it could be the predominant force on prices in that market is through the spot markets that CME Ether Futures contracts use for pricing.37 The Sponsor notes that ether total 24-hour spot trading volume has averaged \$9.4 billion over the year ending September 1, 2023.38 The Sponsor expects that the Trust would represent a very small percentage of this daily trading volume in the spot ether market even in its most aggressive projections for the Trust's assets and therefore could not be the predominant force on prices in the CME Ether Futures market.
+Second, much like the CME Bitcoin Futures market. the CME Ether Futures market has progressed and matured significantly.
+As the U.S. Court of Appeals for the D.C.
+Circuit found in its review of the Grayscale Order, "Because the spot market is deeper and more liquid than the futures market, manipulation should be more difficult, not less."
+The Exchange and Sponsor agree with this sentiment and believe it applies equally to the spot ether and CME Ether Futures markets.